Version 4.0 of a multi-year brand awareness campaign.

 The Campaign Website

 The campaign website served as the collective home for video content submitted by tech centers from across the state.
-A mapping component showed the breadth of the Career Tech network and connected visitors with centers that offered programs of interest.
+A campus directory shows the breadth of the Career Tech network and connected visitors with centers that offered programs of interest.

 United in the Hustle